Midnight in Europe: Plot

 The novel is set between December 1937 and September 1938 and features the lawyer Cristián Ferrar, who works for a firm based in Paris but with a New York partner.
 Of Catalan origin, his family moved to France in 1909 but did not seek naturalization.
 Now, supporting the Republican side in the Spanish Civil War, Ferrar agrees to help procure arms for the Government side in the face of the non-interventionist policy of the democratic nations and links up with Max de Lyon of the Spanish Embassy's Oficina Técnica.

 Their first mission is to obtain anti-tank guns from the Škoda Works in the Czechoslovak Republic, which involves an initial trip to Nazi Germany, posing as representatives of a nudist magazine, and then an adventure in the Second Polish Republic, where both the German and Francoist secret services are active.
 An attempt there to redirect the train carrying the guns away from the Port of Gdansk is only foiled at the last minute.

-After his return to Paris, Ferrar becomes involved with a French-born Marquesa who has already lured one Spanish émigré to his death, in the end managing to disengage her from her Nationalist handlers.
+After his return to Paris, Ferrar becomes involved with a French-born marchioness who has already lured one Spanish émigré to his death, in the end managing to disengage her from her Nationalist handlers.
 His next task is to purchase anti-aircraft shells from the naval arsenal at Odessa, which involves recruiting local criminals to impersonate the Russian secret police.
 Ferrar and de Lyon join the ship in Constanța, but it is tracked along the way and attacked by an armed Italian naval launch off Sicily, only escaping by shooting out its searchlight at the height of a storm.
 Ultimately, however, the strategy for which the ammunition is procured proves a failure.

 The novel ends where it began in New York, with Ferrar making contact with an old flame.